 Free Crisis Communications Manual ready to use!

-Manzer Communications has made it easy for your company to begin preparing for a future unknown crisis.
+Swyft has made it easy for your company to begin preparing for a future unknown crisis.
 Our free white paper “Writing the crisis communications manual” is available for download and use by your communications team to customize for its own unique needs.
 The manual lays out step-by-step how to build out your crisis communications plan.
 It gives you examples of training scenarios to use in workshops, drills and simulations.
 It even provides you a sample table of contents to help you build out your comprehensive manual.